dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 # CLDF for dummies

-This document outlines some of the very basics of the Cross-Linguistic Data Formats (CLDF) for researchers who want to use the data sets for analysis, comparison or plotting.
+This document outlines some of the very basics of the Cross-Linguistic Data Format (CLDF) for researchers who want to use the data sets for analysis, comparison or plotting.
 CLDF is a way of organizing language data, in particular data sets with many different languages in it.
-The basic organisation is a set of tables, usually in csv-sheets (languages.csv, forms.csv etc).
+The basic organisation is a set of tables, usually in csv-sheets (`languages.csv`, `forms.csv` etc).
 These documents are linked to each other in a specific way which makes it possible to combine them into an interlinked database.
-The files are all governed by standards, there are sanity-checks to make sure all lines up right.
-Because they are often just plain csv-sheets they can easily be read in by most data analysis software programs like Python, R, Julia etc or just regular spreadsheet programs like LibreOffice or Microsoft Excel.
+The files are governed by standards, there are sanity-checks to make sure everything lines up right (every language has a row in the LanguageTable etc).
+Because CLDF-datasets are often just plain csv-sheets they can easily be read in by most data analysis software programs like Python, R, Julia etc or just regular spreadsheet programs like LibreOffice or Microsoft Excel.
 It is not necessary to use FileMakerPro, Microsoft Access or similar programs.

-It’s plain, flat and simpler than you might think.
-In this document, you will learn the very basics on how it works.
+CLDF is plain, flat and simpler than you might think.
+In this document, you will learn the very basics on how the content structure works.

 The data format was first published in 2018 [1] and has since then been used in a large amount of different datasets.
 You can see a list of them [here](https://github.com/cldf-datasets/clld_meta/blob/master/cldf/contributions.csv).

 CLDF is well-documented.
-This document is a very basic intro, for more advanced queries go to <https://github.com/cldf/cldf/#readme> and <https://cldf.clld.org/>
+This document is a very basic intro, for more advanced queries go to <https://github.com/cldf/cldf/#readme> and <https://cldf.clld.org/>.
+We'll link to the CLDF-spec documents throughout this documents as needed.

 ## Expectations of reader
 This document is written for an audience interested in systematic documentation of cross-linguistic data and who have basic familiarity with using columns and rows in tables to represent information.
-There are extra pointers in some places implementations in the python package `pandas` or the R package `dplyr`, but it is not necessary to master these programming languages or specific pacalages to make use of this document.
+There are extra pointers in some places for code using the python package `pandas` or the R package `dplyr`, but it is not necessary to master these programming languages or specific pacalages to make use of this document.

 ## What is NOT in this document
 This document is an overview of the content and structure of CLDF-datsets.
 It does not contain a tutorial for how to create CLDF-datasets.
-For tutorials on creation of CLDF-datasets and other use cases, see the CLDF-cookbooks [here](https://github.com/cldf/cookbook/tree/master?tab=readme-ov-file#readme).
+For tutorials on creation of CLDF-datasets and other use cases, see [the CLDF-cookbooks](https://github.com/cldf/cookbook/tree/master?tab=readme-ov-file#readme).

 ## Glossary
 In CLDF, there are some specific terms that are good to know about.

-- **dataset**
-- **module**
+- **dataset**: top level unit, can contain mutliple modules
+- **module**: set of CLDF-components linked in a strucutred way.
+Modules come in different types, for example `WordList` or `Generic` [CLDF-spec: Modules](https://github.com/cldf/cldf/blob/master/modules/README.md)
 - **component**: table which conforms to specific CLDF-rules.
 The component "LanguageTable" is often found in a file called "languages.csv".
-All CLDF components (including their default metadata) are listed at https://github.com/cldf/cldf/tree/master/components
+All CLDF components (including their default metadata) are listed at [CLDF-spec: Components](https://github.com/cldf/cldf/tree/master/components).
+Examples include:
+    - LanguageTable
+    - ParameterTable
+    - FormTable
+    - etc.
 - **property**: column in a table.
 The property `languageReference` is often realised in a column called `Language_ID`.
 All CLDF properties are listed in the [CLDF ontology](https://cldf.clld.org/v1.0/terms.html).

+For example, within the CLDF-`dataset` WALS there is a module of the type `StructureDataset`.
+Inside this module are a set of tables (aka `components`).
+Each table contains columns which track `properties` of the data.

 ## How to know if you’re dealing with a CLDF-dataset

 You are dealing with a CLDF-data set if there is a file ending with the extension `.json` and at the top it identifies a CLDF-dataset type.
 For example, it could be `dc:conformsTo: http://cldf.clld.org/v1.0/terms.rdf#StructureDataset`.
-(There is one exception, see “Good to know” below.)
+(There is one exception to this rule, see “Good to know” below.)

-Often there is a folder called “cldf” with files like “languages.csv”, “values.csv” and “StructureDataset-metadata.json” in it.
-The last file will be different depending on the type of data set.
+Often there is a folder called “cldf” with files like `languages.csv`, `values.csv` and `StructureDataset-metadata.json` in it.
+The JSON filename will be different depending on the type of module.

 Here are some examples of data sets that are available in CLDF that you may have encountered: